huggingface/transformers/docs/source/parallelism.md

 * Parameter

-It is similar with tensor model parallelism or niave layer-wise model parallelism.
+It is similar with tensor model parallelism or naive layer-wise model parallelism.

 ![flex-flow-soap](imgs/parallelism-flexflow.jpeg)